 Spray the juice directly onto the areas you would like to highlight (after a strand test, of course), and then plan to spend a few hours out in the sun—rough, we know.
-The lemon needs the heat to activate its lightening properties, so the more time spent in the sun—with plenty of SPF, of course—the more noticeable your color will be.
+The more time spent in the sun—with plenty of SPF, of course—the more noticeable your color will be.
 Highlights from lemon juice are a gradual process, so you may need to repeat this technique two to three times for noticeable results.
 But the more often you use it, the more noticeable your highlights will be.
 Be careful though, lemon on the scalp can cause a skin irritation known as phytophotodermatitis.
-Another note: Because of lemon's natural acidity, this method can be drying, so we recommend adding a little oil (whether it's almond, coconut, or olive) to your juice mixture.
+Another note: Because of lemon's natural acidity, this method might be drying to hair, so we recommend adding a little oil (whether it's almond, coconut, or olive) to your juice mixture.
 "Make sure you condition," reminds Hazan.
 We like Kapuluan's Cold Pressed Coconut Oil ($27).

-Like lemon juice, chamomile is a natural hair lightener and can also be applied to the hair by using a spray bottle.
+Like lemon juice, chamomile may be a natural hair lightener and can also be applied to the hair by using a spray bottle.
 Begin by brewing a strong batch of chamomile tea.
 For a deeper color, use multiple bags of chamomile.
 Make sure the tea completely cools before you add it to the spray bottle.
 After a strand test, apply to any sections of hair you would like to lighten.
 Take in some sun, and voilà!
 Natural highlights await.

-Cinnamon is another natural ingredient with lightening properties.
-For this method, add about two to three spoonfuls to your favorite conditioner (we love Mermaid Hair's Shampoo and Conditioner duo, $48), apply the mixture to your hair, and let it sit for a minimum of four hours.
+Cinnamon is another natural ingredient with potential lightening properties.
+For this method, add about two to three spoonfuls to your favorite conditioner, apply the mixture to your hair, and let it sit for a minimum of four hours.
 For best results, put on a shower cap and let the solution sit overnight.
 This method may take repeated uses to see noticeable results, particularly for darker hair colors, but as a bonus, it leaves your hair smelling amazing!